iamraviteja/turbo-barnacle/Costanalysis.md

 Conclusion on Negation of Benefits
 The requirement for a query engine does not negate the benefits of the interim step.
 The effort and cost of deploying Synapse/Databricks is the necessary trade-off for escaping the high, fixed, and inflexible licensing cost of the Oracle DW.
 The new compute costs are flexible and significantly lower than the costs avoided.
+Would you like me to elaborate on the technical steps for setting up MicroStrategy connectivity to a Synapse Serverless SQL Pool?